 - Infusions are used to treat a variety of conditions

-- Infusions usually take place in a rheumatologist’s office or an infusion center
+- Infusions usually take place in a doctor's office or an infusion center

 - A trained healthcare professional is there to help you and your child manage the infusion and watch for any reactions.
 Click here to see the most important things you should know about ACTEMRA

 Your child’s healthcare provider should do blood tests before your child starts receiving ACTEMRA and every 2 to 4 weeks during treatment to check for changes in his or her blood test results (including low neutrophil count, low platelet count, and increase in certain liver function tests).
-Your child should not receive ACTEMRA if some results are too low or too high.
+Your child should not receive ACTEMRA if your child's neutrophil or platelet counts are too low or liver function test levels are too high.
 Your child’s healthcare provider may stop your child’s ACTEMRA treatment for a period of time if needed because of changes in these blood test results.
 Your child may also have changes in blood cholesterol levels.
 Your child’s healthcare provider should do blood tests to check your child’s cholesterol levels 4 to 8 weeks after your child starts receiving ACTEMRA and then every 6 months after that.

 Look out for side effects at every infusion